JoelSimrose/shaker-sort/README.md

 ## Table of contents

 ## General info
-This project uses Java to implement the bucket sort algorithm to test its performance.
+This project uses Java to implement the shaker sort algorithm to test its performance.

 ## Technologies
 Project was created with: